Investing 101 • Lesson 6 of 10

 The efficient market hypothesis is the idea that stock markets reflect all available information in the stock prices.
 This means that it is extremely difficult for investors to outperform the market, as any new information will be quickly priced into stocks.

-By understanding these behavioral patterns, investors can be better equipped to capitalize on potential mispricings and maximize their portfolios.
+Investors who understand these behavioral patterns can be better equipped to capitalize on potential mispricings and maximize their portfolios.

 Understanding risk and reward